URI-ABD/clam/CONTRIBUTING.md

 As of writing this document, the project is still in a pre-1.0 state.
 This means that the API is not yet stable and breaking changes may occur frequently.

+## Getting Started

+1. Fork the repository to your own GitHub account.
+You should make changes in your own fork and contribute back to the base repository (under URI-ABD) via pull requests.
+2. Clone the repo from your fork.
+   1. `git clone ...`
+3. Test that things work.
+   1. `cargo test --release`
+   2. `earthly +test`
+4. Install pre-commit hooks
+   1. `pre-commit install`
+   2. `pre-commit run --all-files`
+5. Make a new branch.
+   1. Make sure to branch from the head of the `master` branch.
+   2. Have a plan and scope in mind for your changes.
+   3. You may not have merge commits in your branch because we wish to keep a linear history on the `master` branch.
+Use `git rebase` to keep your branch up-to-date with the `master` branch.
+6. Make your changes.
+   1. Remember to add tests and documentation.
+7. Commit and push your changes.
+8. Open a pull request.
+9. Bump the version.
+   1. We use [`bump2version`](https://github.com/c4urself/bump2version) to manage versioning and to keep the version numbers in sync.
+   2. You should ask someone to review your changes before bumping the version.
+You should also ask which `part` to bump.

 ## Prerequisites

 ### Mandatory